muratk5n/thirdwave/en/README.md

 ---

-Currently new money is given as credit to business, who in turn give (some) of that money to people as employees.
+Money system: new money is given as credit to business, who in turn give (some) of that money to people as employees.
 Money reaches regular people through employment.
 That creates too much dependency on biz, also gives them too much power.

 The direction of money flow needs to turn upside down; people get the money first, and *maybe*, businesses get credit down the line.
 Growth